Freddy Galvis: Minor leagues

+Major leagues

 Galvis was disappointed to learn that Phillies' shortstop Jimmy Rollins had re-signed with the Phillies during offseason preceding 2012, as Galvis had hoped to replace him.
 He said that he allowed himself to pout for two hours, and then moved on.
 With Rollins re-signing with the Phillies, Galvis thought he was headed back to the minor leagues.
-He entered spring training as the "one of the most intriguing story lines" for the Phillies, and led the team in several statistical categories, but still presumed to open the season in AAA.
-However, on March 19, 2012, Phillies general manager Rubén Amaro, Jr. announced that Chase Utley would miss the beginning of the season due to a knee injury, and Galvis would be the opening day starter there.
+He entered spring training as "one of the most intriguing story lines" for the Phillies, and led the team in several statistical categories, but still presumed to open the season in Triple-A. However, on March 19, 2012, Phillies general manager Rubén Amaro, Jr. announced that Chase Utley would miss the beginning of the season due to a knee injury, and Galvis would be the opening day starter there.

 Galvis became the first Phillies' player to make his major league debut on opening day in 42 years when he did so on April 5.
 In his debut, he hit into two double plays.
 Galvis recorded his first major league hit in his fourth career game on April 9, a two-run double off of Miami Marlins pitcher Aníbal Sánchez.
 Four days later, he hit his first major league home run off of R. A. Dickey in a game against the New York Mets.
 After spending two months as the Phillies' starting second baseman, Galvis injured his back on June 8; the injury was initially thought to be a lower back strain, but eventually diagnosed as a Pars fracture in his back.
 He was placed on the disabled list shortly thereafter.
 By that time, he had "won the hearts of fans and earned the confidence of his manager ... with dazzling defense."

 While on the disabled list, Galvis tested positive for having a metabolite of Clostebol (a performance-enhancing synthetic steroid) in his system, a violation of Major League Baseball's Joint Drug Prevention and Treatment Program.
 Galvis denied any wrongdoing, commenting, "I cannot understand how even this tiny particle of a banned substance got into my body.
 I have not and never would knowingly use anything illegal to enhance my performance."
 He was suspended 50 games by Major League Baseball for testing positive for a banned substance.
 Phillies general manager Ruben Amaro, Jr. said "It's disappointing.
 We fully support the program and the decision.
 At the same time, we support the player."
 He did not play for the remainder of the Phillies' 2012 season.